ioos/marine_life_data_network/README.md

 - Bottle samples
 - Quadrat surveys

+For a list of commonly used acronyms you may come across in this repository, please see the [glossary](https://github.com/ioos/marine_life_data_network/blob/main/glossary.md).

 ### [Essential Ocean Variables for Biology and Ecology](https://goosocean.org/what-we-do/framework/essential-ocean-variables/)
 - Phytoplankton biomass/diversity
 - Zooplankton biomass/diversity